itsy24/mars/README.md

 The second part of this project involved scarping the Mars Weather Data website which contained a table of data gathered by the Curiosity rover.
 Once the table is scraped, a pandas dataframe is created to analyze the data and answer the following questions:

--How many months exist on Mars?
+- How many months exist on Mars?
--How many Martian (and not Earth) days worth of data exist in the scraped dataset?
+- How many Martian (and not Earth) days worth of data exist in the scraped dataset?
--What are the coldest and the warmest months on Mars (at the location of Curiosity)?
+- What are the coldest and the warmest months on Mars (at the location of Curiosity)?
--Which months have the lowest and the highest atmospheric pressure on Mars?
+- Which months have the lowest and the highest atmospheric pressure on Mars?
--Find the average the daily atmospheric pressure of all the months.
+- Find the average the daily atmospheric pressure of all the months.
--About how many terrestrial (Earth) days exist in a Martian year?
+- About how many terrestrial (Earth) days exist in a Martian year?

 Issues: While working on this project, I ran into path issue with Matplotlib and Pandas.
 The resolution was to update python.